PDC Premier League Darts 2019: Week 9 Betting and Odds Preview

 2018 PDC World Champion Rob Cross is level with MVG on 13 points and he is the second favourite in the outright betting at 11/2 with 10Bet and Royal Panda.
 James Wade follows at best odds of 12/1 with BetFred and then we have Daryl Gurney at a top price of 20/1 with SportingBet.

-Mensur Suljovic can also be picked up at 20/1 with 888Sport and SportPesa before we come to Gerwyn Price and Peter Wright who can both be claimed at that same 20/1 - this time with Ladbrokes and Coral.
+Mensur Suljovic can also be picked up at 20/1 with SportPesa before we come to Gerwyn Price and Peter Wright who can both be claimed at that same 20/1 - this time with Ladbrokes and Coral.

 With Van Barneveld eliminated, our outsider moving into phase two is Michael Smith who is available at 25/1, also with Ladbrokes and Coral.